Information we collect.

 We may provide a different level of Services if the difference is reasonably related to value provided by your data.

-To exercise the access, data portability and deletion rights described above, please submit a request to us by either:
+To exercise the access, data portability, correction, deletion and opt-out rights described above, please submit a request to us by either:

 - Calling us at (866) 967-1408.